 Scott Rutherford

-Trainee Pharmacist, President of the LGBT+ Network
+Trainee pharmacist, Immediate Past President of the LGBT+ Network

 Lauren Keatley-Hayes

-Clinical Pharmacist, Vice-President of the LGBT+ Network
+Clinical pharmacist, co-opted member of the LGBT+ Committee

 Lauren said, “I’m looking to make real changes for the world of pharmacy in the UK: to get pharmacists recognised for their role and hopefully help to improve some guidance and practices in order to make a positive impact for the patient experience.
 I have an especially good knowledge of women’s health and have had many opportunities to broaden my skills.
 I have a particular interest in improving the care of trans and non-binary patients.”